dongwang218/dongwang218.github.io/_posts/2018-09-07-paper-perception-planning-control.md

 # Cooperation

 Wireless communication between vehicle, eg DSRC works up to 1000 meters.
 A lot of security issues.
+The internet of cars may be huge besides driving.